About me

 Additional information

-I offer a free initial 15-20 minute telephone consultation with no obligation to book further sessions (please note this is not a telephone therapy session but a "getting to know you" session and a chance to ask any questions you may have).
+I offer a free initial 15 minute telephone consultation with no obligation to book further sessions (please note this is not a telephone therapy session but a "getting to know you" session and a chance to ask any questions you may have and see if we can be a good fit).

-I work both face to face from my office in Rippingale, Bourne.
-I also work online.
+I work both face to face from my space in Rippingale, Bourne.
+I also work online using WhatsApp video or Google meet which is really effective and many clients prefer this platform.

 When I work